-Being a Mediterranean port city and a major urban center in Southeastern Europe, Thessaloniki presents its interesting specificities not only in terms of history and cultural heritage, a constant crossroads in the Balkans, but also along its current social, spatial, and environmental transformations in the global context.
+Being a Mediterranean port city and a major urban centre in Southeastern Europe, Thessaloniki presents interesting specificities: the continuum of habitation over many centuries, history and cultural heritage, the geopolitical strategic location as a constant crossroads in the Balkans, the proximity to the sea, but also along its current social, spatial, and environmental transformations in a globalised context.
+Nonetheless, many of the city’s recent and ongoing transformations remain unmapped, poorly discussed, or with limited outreach.

 Editors: Evangelia Athanassiou, Charis Christodoulou, Loukas Triantis